FEATURE-Car guy or bean counter? GM's Ammann takes to the track

 However, complaints inside GM about a failure to execute echo through the decades.
 Former U.S. presidential candidate Ross Perot, who sold his company Electronic Data Systems to GM in 1984 but later left the board in frustration, famously said, "Revitalizing GM is like teaching an elephant to tap dance."

 GM still suffers from a laundry list of problems.
 Current and former employees describe too many managers operating under too much bureaucracy and a lingering arrogance that some find strange given the company's missteps.
-Almost three years after deciding not to sell its money-losing operations in Europe, for in
+Almost three years after deciding not to sell its money-losing operations in Europe, for instance, GM is only now looking at combining the warehouse operations of Opel and Ch

 * HP Inc - CEO Dion J. Weisler's 2016 total compensation was $28.7 million versus $18.7 million in 2015 -sec filing